 Thus, it is sensible to have someone in system admin, Data management, developer, Programmer, System Analyst, etc., who knows Japanese.
 And also understands the work ethic.

 If you have these technical skills, your Japanese proficiency will be an added advantage to get employed.

 10. Work in Japan

-Many companies in Japan that are willing to employ someone can speak Japanese and English fluently, not to mention the additional skills prerequisite for the job.
+Many companies in Japan are willing to employ someone who can speak Japanese and English fluently, not to mention the additional skills prerequisite for the job.

-You will be able to communicate with your Japanese business associates or clients, but you will also be able to better represent your organization in your business travels there.
+You will be able to communicate with your Japanese business associates or clients and represent your organization better in your business travels there.

-Without any doubt, there is a huge scope when it comes to career and job opportunities in Japanese, and from all indications, it is going to grow further in the future.
+Without any doubt, there is a tremendous scope when it comes to career and job opportunities in Japanese.
+Moreover, from all indications, it is going to grow further in the future.